 With our journey of visiting fifty-two churches over, I can reflect more on the complete experience.
 Today, I’ll add to my thoughts about Church #4.

 Now, with the troublemakers gone, those who remain have formed a committed core group.
 They are intent on being what a church should be: worshiping instead of being entertained, serving over being served, and pursuing God’s perspective rather than their own agenda.
+They’re focusing on what matters.
 I am expectant for their future.

 Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.